“Conversion”

 • Service of Others

 Feels more responsibility to serve their neighbor.
-Understands the basic truth that one cannot love God and disregard neighbor’s wellbeing.
+Understands the basic truth that one cannot love God and disregard their neighbor’s wellbeing.

-Frequency: Couple times a year
+Frequency: Few times a year

 • Church Engagement